Prioritisation · · 10 min read

-From Magic Pixie Dust to Strategic Decisions: How Product Leaders Can Navigate AI Requests
+From Magic Fairy Pixie Dust to Strategic Decisions: How Product Leaders Can Navigate AI Requests

 As part of CPO Circles, I convene round tables every month with some of the smartest people I know, to discuss the things that they’re challenged by.
 We talk through these issues together, sharing experiences and advice - and when that fails, as it occasionally must, we commiserate.